mgenware/auto-lit-tag-name-map/README.md

   <pattern> File search pattern.

 Options
   --prettier   Prettier config file used to format the files to be rewritten.
   --dry-run    Do not rewrite any file, but show a list of files to be rewritten.
+  --safe-mode  Enable safe mode, see repo README.md for details.

 Examples
-  $ npx auto-lit-tag-name-map@1 ./src/components/**/*.ts --prettier ./.prettierrc.js
+  $ npx auto-lit-tag-name-map@1 ./src/components/**/*.ts --safe-mode --prettier ./.prettierrc.js
 ```